Rusali28/HTML-webpage/README.md

 + Inline (using script attribute)
 + Externally create a .js file and and link it to the head or the body

 All three methods have been implemented in the file.

+## I have also created a fruit selling website, for an intuitive understanding of the concepts.

 ### Guidelines to use the repo:
 - Cloning the Repository: